-I got a 2nd in my first heat, putting me in round 2.
-Round 2, I was FIRST.
+FIRST.
 Sweet.
 That meant out of the 40+ field, we were down to 16.
 I was shocked to be in the quarter-finals, I don’t surf waveski often, and my waveski isn’t even something most serious competitors would consider.
 Like showing up for a car race in a minivan.
 Some paddlers I have a ton of respect for hadn’t made it, and I was seriously stoked and shocked.
 SWEET.
 I was just grinning.

 Went to bed, up early to get parking.
 Surfed around 8 am, fully, 100% expecting to be knocked out.

 I was surfing against some strong paddlers, including my friend and former pro big wave (board) surfer Jeff Munson, who won the Pico creek contest last year.
-He was also the only paddler I was all weekend get a solid barrel.
+He was also the only paddler I saw all weekend get a solid barrel.
 Dude rips.
 Also Steve Farthing, from Australia, who competes at the worlds level.
 I figured it was a battle for third place between me and another guy, and I fought hard trying to get third.

 We all paddled hard.
 I had the finals for my kayak heat, and when I came in from that, Jeff told me I’d made the semi-finals in Open.
 I pulled a second behind Steve Farthing.
 Holy crap.
 I’m in semi finals.
 8 paddlers left.